gutomarconi/nodeapi/README.md

 - The API documentation is available on api-documentation.txt in this repository.

+# Tests

+  * To run the tests run "npm run test"

 # Features

 * GET /userstats/:userid - Given user stats